danjac/datapane-fullstack/README.md

 ## Notes

 Frontend is rendered entirely in Django templates and HTMX.
+CSS is rendered with Bootstrap 5.

 Code has been formatted using Black, Isort and Flake8.